ezntek/beancode/README.md

 hint: See PEP 668 for the detailed specification.
 ```

-You can either choose to run `pip install . --break-system-packages`, which is not recommended but is likely to work, or you can run it in a virtual environment.
+You can either choose to run `pip install . --break-system-packages`, which does not actually cause any issues, as to my knowledge, nobody packages beancode outside of PyPI.
+You can always run it in a virtual environment.

-Either way, it is still recommended to use `pipx`, as all the hard work is done for you.
+Either way, it is still recommended to use `pipx`, as all the hard work of isolating beancode is done for you.

 ## Running